alessandrotrisolini/hostapd/README.md

 #### Launch `wpa_supplicant`:
 Even `wpa_supplicant` requires that the MACsec kernel module has been loaded.

-Now `wpa_supplicant` can be launched by passing as paramenters the driver to be used (-D), the network interface where it has to listen (-i), and the configuration file (-c).
+Now `wpa_supplicant` can be launched by passing as parameters the driver to be used (-D), the network interface where it has to listen (-i), and the configuration file (-c).
 ```bash
 $ sudo wpa_supplicant -D macsec_linux -i interface_name -c /path/to/config/file
 ```